bcgsc/btllib/README.md

 - Run `ninja tidycheck` to run clang-tidy on C++ code and make sure it passes
 - Run `ninja cppcheck` to run cppcheck on C++ code and make sure it passes
 - Run `ninja docs` to generate code documentation

+Or simply run `ninja complete` to do all of the steps above after `meson build`